benjamingjw/telegram-voice-message-summary-bot/README.md

-# Voice Message Transcription and Summarization Bot
+# Telegram Voice Message Transcription and Summarization Bot

 A Telegram bot that transcribes voice messages and provides summaries using OpenAI's Whisper and GPT-4 models: